C++ Core Guidelines: Rules about Resource Management

 The issues with data race and data locks are not unique to shared variables.
 For example, you can have the same issues with files.

-• References: I'm not the owner.
-I only borrowed the resource that cannot be empty.
+• References: I’m not the owner.
+I only borrowed resources that cannot be empty.

 • Raw pointers: I'm not the owner.
 I only borrowed the resource that can be can be empty.
 I must not delete the resource.